arniemansell/fc_f3a_box/README.md

 51.4045127
 -2.8187682
 ~~~
-* You can now copy (ctrl-C) the relevant Lattitudes and Longitudes into FlightCoach Plotter
+* You can now select (double-click) and copy (ctrl-c) the relevant Lattitudes and Longitudes and paste them (ctrl-v) into FlightCoach Plotter

 ### Analysing your logs for GPS accuracy and message rates ###
 These are two extra functions which can be useful for debugging Flight Coach issues.

-If your FC is logging GPS messages, FCBE can extract the minimum/average/maximum Horizontal and Vertical accuracy estimates and the satellite counts.
+If your FC is logging GPS messages, FCBE can calculate the minimum/average/maximum Horizontal and Vertical accuracy estimates and the satellite counts.
+It does this for the middle 70% of the log.
 Having loaded a log, click _GPS Accuracy_:
 ~~~
 Accuracy  (min,avg,max):  H [0.2 0.3 0.6]m   V [0.4 0.5 1.1]m
 Sat Count (min,avg,max):  [19 26.3 30]